magento/devdocs/src/cloud/docker/docker-test-magecloud-pkg-code.md

 ## Prepare the Docker environment for testing

+{:.procedure}
-Before you run functional tests, you must set up and configure the test environment:
+To set up and configure the test environment:

 1. Clone the GitHub repository for the package to test.